Introduction – How Much Electricity Does Air Conditioning Use

 Electricity Used By A Central AC Unit

 Central air conditioning units are conventionally measured in tons with 1 ton equating to 12,000 BTU, and 4 tons equating to 48,000 BTU.
-One helpful relation is that every square foot of space requires 20 BTU.
+One helpful relation is that every square foot of space requires 20 BTU in a median climate (not too hold, not too cold).
 So a medium sized house in the US at 2,000 sq ft would need 40,000 BTU which is a 4 ton unit.
 A small apartment that’s only 500 sq ft would need 10,000 BTU or a 1 ton unit.
 This is the amount of cooling.

 To get the electricity cost needed to generate this amount of cooling, we need to know the SEER or HSPF ratings.
 To make it simple, we’re going to assume that these ratings boil down to an efficiency rating which is the amount of electricity needed to generate the cooling.
 A typical efficiency is 2.7 so for the numbers below we would divide by 2.7 to get the kWh of electricity.